ksu-cs-textbooks/cis526/content/x-examples/02-database/07-another-table.md

 }
 ```

 In this migration, we are creating two tables.
 The first, named `roles`, stores the list of roles in the application.
 The second, named `user_roles`, is the junction table used for the many-to-many relationship between the `users` and `roles` table.
 Notice that we have to add the tables in the correct order, and also in the `down` method we have to remove them in reverse order.
+Finally, it is important to include the `onDelete: "cascade"` option for each of our reference fields in the `user_roles` table, as that will handle deleting associated entries in the junction table when a user or role is deleted.

 The `user_roles` table also includes a great example for adding a foreign key reference between two tables.
 More information can be found in the [Sequelize Documentation](https://sequelize.org/docs/v6/core-concepts/assocs/).